 In December 2007, the FASB issued SFAS No. 141R, Business Combinations.
 SFAS No. 141R provides companies with principles and requirements on how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, liabilities assumed, and any noncontrolling interest in the acquiree as well as the recognition and measurement of goodwill acquired in a business combination.
 SFAS No. 141R also requires certain disclosures to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
 Acquisition costs associated with the business combination will generally be expensed as incurred.
 SFAS No. 141R is effective for business combinations occurring in fiscal years beginning after December 15, 2008.
 Early adoption of SFAS No. 141R is not permitted.
-We are currently evaluating the impact SFAS No. 141R will have on any future business combinations.
+We adopted SFAS No. 141R as of January 1, 2009 and it did not have an effect on our condensed consolidated financial statements.